RELDEC: Reinforcement Learning-Based Decoding of Moderate Length LDPC Codes: Channel State Adaptability Via Meta-learning

-The global policy over a mixture of $K$ SNRs is optimized in Steps 2-12 of Algorithm \ref{alg:mrl1_ldpc2} (called from Step 31 of Algorithm \ref{alg:mrl1_ldpc}).
-During the first step of the global policy optimization phase, the action-value function corresponding to global policy $\pi(s_a^{(\ell)})$ is obtained by computing the average action-values over all $K$ local action-value functions.
-In each learning episode, global learning performs $\ell_{\max}$ training rounds as shown in Steps 4-9 of Algorithm \ref{alg:mrl1_ldpc2}.
-Thus, for the training example $\mathbf{L}\in \mathscr{L}$, the cardinality of the corresponding mini-batch $\mathcal{D}_{\mathbf{L}} \subset \mathcal{B}$ is $\ell_{\max}$.
-As the agent repeatedly interacts with the environment, the global action-value $Q_{\ell+1}(s_a^{(\ell)},a)$ is updated and $\pi(s_a^{(\ell)})$ is optimized by taking actions according to

-leading to reduction of the global loss $\mathcal{L}(\mathcal{B})$.
-Once all meta-iterations, the number of executions of the while loop in Step 2, are done, Algorithm \ref{alg:mrl1_ldpc} generates an optimized global policy $\hat{\pi}(s_{a_i}^{(I)})$ that is used as a starting point for adapting the $k$-th local policy online.
+{The global policy for a mixture of $K$ SNRs is optimized in Steps 2-{13} of Algorithm \ref{alg:mrl1_ldpc2} (called from Step {32} of Algorithm \ref{alg:mrl1_ldpc}).
+In Step 1, the action value function corresponding to the global policy $\pi(s_a^{(\ell)})$ is determined by calculating the average action values across all $K$ local action value functions.
+In each learning episode, global learning undergoes $\ell_{\max}$ training rounds as shown in Steps 4-9.
+Consequently, for the training example $\mathbf{L}\in \mathscr{L}$, the cardinality of the corresponding mini-batch $\mathcal{D}_{\mathbf{L}} \subset \mathcal{B}$ is $\ell_{\max}$.
+As the agent continously interacts with the environment, the global action value $Q_{\ell+1}(s_a^{(\ell)},a)$ is updated, and $\pi(s_a^{(\ell)})$ is optimized by taking actions according to (\ref{eq:egreedy2}), where $f(s_a^{(\ell)}) =\pi(s_a^{(\ell)})$, This process leads to gradual reduction of the global loss $\mathcal{L}(\mathcal{B})$.
+Once all meta-iterations are completed, Algorithm \ref{alg:mrl1_ldpc} generates an optimized global policy $\hat{\pi}(s_{a_i}^{(I)})$.
+Note that the complexity of AM-RELDEC, as seen from Algorithms \ref{alg:mrl1_ldpc} and \ref{alg:mrl1_ldpc2} is $\mathcal{O}((|\mathscr{L}|+K|\mathscr{L}_k|)\ell_{\max})$. }

 {\linespread{0.99}\selectfont

 }